Business Loans for Bad Credit

 Traditional lenders like banks and credit unions tend to have strict policies and eligibility requirements for loan approval.
 They also tend to be slower and require more documentation.
 Whether you have above-average or less-than-perfect credit, here are just a few benefits of alternative and online lenders compared to traditional lenders:

 - Flexible terms that meet your specific needs as a borrower

 - Higher approval rates

-Traditional banks tend to lend to well established small businesses to reduce their risk.
-As a result, younger small businesses may have a harder time meeting a bank’s strict lending standards.
-Alternative and online lenders, on the other hand, actively cater to underserved small business owners and entrepreneurs.
-National Funding offers startup financing for businesses that have been in operation for at least one year or, in some cases, as little as three to six months.
+Traditional banks tend to lend to well-established businesses to reduce their risk.
+As a result, younger or startup businesses may have a harder time meeting a bank’s strict lending standards.
+Alternative and online lenders, on the other hand, actively cater to underserved business owners.
+National Funding offers financing for businesses that have been in operation for just one year.

-Other types of lending solutions young businesses may consider include:
+Other types of lending solutions young or startup businesses may consider include:

 - Business credit cards.
 These cards can be a practical solution for building your business credit score while having access to extra capital.
 To obtain one, you'll need a federal tax ID number and business bank account.